 - A right to be served receipts for rent or security deposits

-- A right to remain in the unit until the landlord has followed the proper eviction procedure to evict them from the home.
+- A right to remain in the unit until the landlord has followed the proper New Hampshire eviction process to evict them from the home.

 When it comes to a tenant’s responsibilities, they must:

-– Tenants, too, have a responsibility to respect the peace and quiet of their neighbors.
+- Keep noise levels down.
+Tenants, too, have a responsibility to respect the peace and quiet of their neighbors.
 So, throwing large, noisy parties every other weekend may be a gross violation of the agreement.

 - Let the landlord know when they are going to be away for an extended period of time

-- Take care of the property as per the lease or rental agreement
+- Take care of the property as per the lease agreement

-- Make timely rent payments as per the lease or rental agreement
+- Make timely rent payments as per the lease agreement

 - Demand a security deposit prior to allowing a tenant to sign the lease